limithit/Mask2Background/README.md

 ### Mask only Tab

 * Gives ability to just save mask without any other processing, so it's then possible to use the mask in img2img's `Inpaint upload` with any model/extensions/tools you already have in your AUTOMATIC1111.
-* `Get mask as alpha of image` button: Save the mask as RGBA image.
 * `Get mask` button: Save the mask as RGB image.
 * After the `Get mask` button press you can use `Send to img2img inpaint` button under the mask image to send both input image and mask to the img2img tab.